nhatpham010198/Capstone-Project/README.md

   V. Model modification: observe the model efficiency and adjust the model over iterations to optimize it.

 Conclusion:
-Developing the model with various approaches and settings, my best result with logistic regression on the data set is AUROC: 0.69, Accuracy: 0.64, Precision: 0.92, #independent variables: 6.
+Developing the model with various approaches and settings, the best result obtained with logistic regression on the data set is AUROC: 0.69, Accuracy: 0.64, Precision: 0.92, #independent variables: 6.
 This result surprisingly outplays the best models available on Kaggle.